1. Resource Library

 First, it’s important to note that when measuring receivables turnover, we’re only interested in looking at sales made on credit.
 Cash sales result in an upfront payment, so these don’t create receivables.

 To calculate your accounts receivable turnover, you’ll need to determine your net credit sales.
-To do this, take your total sales made on credit and subtract any returns and sales allowances.
+To do this, use an AR turnover formula that takes your total sales made on credit and subtracts any returns and sales allowances.
 You should be able to find this information on your income statement or balance sheet.

 Sales on Credit – Returns and Sales Allowances = Net Credit Sales